laganzonj/CSST106-CS4B/4B-LAGANZON-EXERCISES/README.md

 ### Edge Detection Technique

-#### Edge Detection Techniques Overview
-Sobel, Laplacian, Prewitt, and Canny are popular edge detection techniques used in image processing to identify boundaries and transitions in images.
-Sobel is known for its computational efficiency, making it suitable for real-time applications like video processing.
-However, it is sensitive to noise, which can result in false edges.
-Laplacian detects edges based on second-order derivatives, but its high sensitivity to noise can produce thicker edges, making it less ideal for applications requiring precision, such as medical imaging.
-Prewitt functions similarly to Sobel, providing moderate sensitivity to noise and producing edges of average thinness, useful in simpler edge detection tasks.
-Canny, on the other hand, is regarded as one of the most robust algorithms.
-It effectively reduces noise, producing thin and continuous edges, which is crucial in applications like object recognition and computer vision.
+1. Sobel edge detection is a simple and computationally efficient method.
+It's sensitive to noise and can produce double edges.
+2. Laplacian edge detection is less sensitive to noise than Sobel edge detection but can be more susceptible to noise.
+It may also produce multiple edges for a single edge.
+3. Prewitt edge detection is also a simple and computationally efficient method.
+It's like Sobel edge detection in terms of sensitivity to noise and the potential for double edges.
+4. Canny edge detection is considered one of the most robust edge detection algorithms.
+It's less sensitive to noise than Sobel and Laplacian, and it can produce thin, continuous edges.

 ![68db3912-2200-4b6a-aa01-84fa5fba9c9a](https://github.com/user-attachments/assets/da20b465-264e-4a0a-bd68-06ea6478c8b0)

+- Sensitivity to Noise
-When looking at edge detection methods, noise sensitivity is a key factor: Canny is the least affected by noise, making it great for clear edge detection, while Laplacian struggles more with noise.
-Edge thinness matters too; Canny produces sharp, thin edges, while Sobel and Prewitt create thicker ones.
-For edge continuity, Canny stands out by providing smooth edges, which are essential for accurate object recognition.
+Canny is the best at reducing noise, making it great for clear edges.
+Laplacian is more affected by noise, leading to potential false edges, while Sobel and Prewitt have moderate sensitivity.

+- Edge Thinness
+Canny creates thin, precise edges because it sharpens them during processing.
+Sobel and Prewitt make thicker edges, which can hide details.

+- Edge Continuity
+Canny provides smooth and continuous edges, essential for identifying shapes accurately.
+Sobel and Prewitt can produce fragmented edges, while Laplacian may show multiple edges for one boundary.

+- Computational Efficiency
+Sobel, Prewitt, and Laplacian are fast and good for real-time use.
+Canny is slower due to its complex steps, but it offers better precision for tasks where accuracy is key.